Golden Gate to Ancient Rus'. VI

 DISCOVERING NEW KNOWLEDGE

-Use the text on pages 35-36 and the illustrations to identify what else could
+Using the text on pages 35-36 and the illustrations, determine what else could

 surprise travelers from Europe who came to Ancient Rus'.